anveshmuppeda/kubectl-helper/fields/readme.md

 </p>

 ## More information about fields:

+<a name="metadata"></a>
+3. **metadata:** This is the top-level field in the Kubernetes resource definition that holds information about the resource.

+<a name="annotations"></a>
+5. **annotations:** *Annotations allow you to attach arbitrary metadata to the resource.
+They are not used by Kubernetes itself but can be leveraged by tools, controllers, or custom scripts to provide additional context or configuration.*

 <a name="volemeMounts"></a>
 19. **volumeMounts** : This is a list that defines the volume mounts for the container.
 Each item in the list represents a separate volume mount.